I love Malaysia.

 Luckily Malaysia has both; it’s a brilliant travel destination with amiable and welcoming people with the Global Peace Index rating the country a very respectful 23rd in the table of 163.

-It’s similar to Filipino humour; a little cheeky, a hint of sarcasm for good measure with good intentions.
+It’s similar to Filipino humour; a little cheeky, with a hint of sarcasm for good measure with good intentions.
 I love Malaysia and I love Malaysian people!

 3. Hotpot of Culture